The Basics of Postpartum Panic Disorder

 Panic Attack Symptoms

-Experiencing panic attacks is one of the main symptoms of postpartum panic disorder.
-Panic attacks come on suddenly and can last between 20 and 30 minutes.
-The intensity of a panic attack peaks after about 10 minutes with symptoms rarely lasting longer than an hour.
+These attacks come on suddenly and can last between 20 and 30 minutes, peaking after about 10 minutes and with symptoms rarely lasting longer than an hour.

 Here are the symptoms of a panic attack: